Big Game Hunting with Ryuk: Another Lucrative Targeted Ransomware

 InstallLanguage.
 If the machine has the value 0419 (Russian), 0422 (Ukrainian) or 0423 (Belarusian), it call

 ExitProcess to stop executing.
 This functionality is commonly included by malware developers and sellers who are operating in Russia to reduce their risk of attracting local law enforcement’s attention and criminal prosecution.

 While supporting an incident response investigation involving Ryuk, Falcon Intelligence noticed files related to the investigation being uploaded to a file-scanning website from an IP address in Moscow, Russia.
 The file in question was a variant of

 kill.bat that contained commands previously only observed executed by Ryuk calling

 ShellExecute.
 The files could have been uploaded by a victim in Russia, but the time frame between the functionality being removed from Ryuk binaries and included in

 kill.bat was very short.
 The most likely scenario is that threat actors were testing whether

 kill.bat would be detected by antivirus engines.

-Also, during forensic investigation of a network compromised by GRIM SPIDER, CrowdStrike Services recovered artifacts with filenames in Russian.
+Also, during forensic investigation of a network compromised by WIZARD SPIDER, CrowdStrike Services recovered artifacts with filenames in Russian.
 One file was named

 The Falcon platform has the ability to detect and prevent Ryuk by taking advantage of the behavioral patterns indicated by the ransomware.
 By turning on suspicious process blocking, Falcon ensures that Ryuk is killed in the very early stages of execution.
 In addition, CrowdStrike’s machine learning (ML) algorithm provides additional coverage against this malware family, as illustrated below.